enriquemolinari/react-hook-offlinedetector/README.md

-# React Custom Hook to detect Offline
+# React Custom Hook to Detect Connectivity Status

 A react custom hook to detect if you are offline.